RhysU/descendu/README.md

 Work remaining
 --------------

- * Type specifying the state of a given hex tile (e.g. if owned, height, units)
  * Array of such types, accessed row-major, with zero edges providing the board
  * Arrangement of above types into a game state concept
  * Serialization and deserialization of that game state concept (e.g. for wire)